 Parents tend to protect their young kids in a bubble … and rightly so to an extent.
 But we can get them beyond their limited perspective by teaching them about people in need, and get them involved by donating time or goods to others.
 Make soup to deliver to an elderly neighbor.
 Have them select toys and books they no longer use to donate to kids in shelters.
 Take a new teddy bear to the local children’s hospital for a suffering child, make no-sew blankets for the homeless.
 No act of charity is too small.

-4. Just say NO and don’t back down.
+8. Just say NO, and don’t back down.

 Prep your kids in the car before a trip to Target or your shopping destination that you will not be buying them ANY toys or trinkets.
 Even if they clutch that dollar section gizmo in the cart the entire time, they must put it back before checkout time … tantrum or not.
 When kids know you stand by your word and you front-load them with this information before your outings, it will help to stop begging and pleading on the fly.

-8. Teach kids to split their piggy bank savings three ways.
+13. Teach kids to split their piggy bank savings in three ways.

-Find a three-way piggy bank like this one that has compartments labeled: save, spend and share.
+Find a three-way piggy bank that has compartments labeled: save, spend and share.
 When your kids earn chore money or receive birthday or holiday gift money, have them divide it––however it’s fairly agreed upon between parent and kiddo––into the save, spend and share categories.
-This gives them the opportunity to be generous with their own “share” money to give to a cause that moves them (ie: buying dog food for shelter animals) or any way they want to help others.
+This allows them to be generous with their own “share” money to give to a cause that moves them (ie: buying dog food for shelter animals) or any way they want to help others.
 Saving money will teach them goal-setting and the value of a dollar, and the money they have left to spend will mean more to them after this division.

-Kids of all ages are bombarded by advertisements from morning to night.
+Kids are bombarded by advertisements from morning to night.
 YouTube videos of kids reviewing the latest “must-have” toys, TV commercials, pop-up ads online, social media ads, even branding by sponsors of school-related events.
-We all know that media thrives on sustaining a culture of consumerism by making viewers think they must use the said product to be happy or better somehow.
 Explain to your kids that ads serve the sole purpose of making you want to buy things, and then don’t let them fall into that trap.
 Fast forward/skip commercials when possible too.

 Handwritten thank you notes have become a lost art, which is unfortunate.
 When kids take a few minutes to reflect upon and acknowledge the kind deed of someone selecting, buying, wrapping and giving them a gift––it teaches them the full circle process of being both a giver and a gracious recipient.
 It’s hard for a ‘gimme’ attitude to co-exist with a child who has learned to be gracious.
 You can discover creative ways to say thank you by clicking here.